jensse/HelloJenkins/README.md

 The intent of this app is to get one up and running with [Jenkins](http://jenkins-ci.org/), quick and hopefully paninless.

-I have used VirtualBox (the installation of this is out of scope).
+I have used [VirtualBox](https://www.virtualbox.org/) Currently this installation is out of scope.

-## Innstaling Jenkins on ubuntu.
+## Innstaling Jenkins on Ubuntu.

-	Execute the following code:
+Execute the code below, instructions from [jenkins-ci.org] (https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu)

 	wget -q -O - http://pkg.jenkins-ci.org/debian/jenkins-ci.org.key | sudo apt-key add -
 	sudo sh -c 'echo deb http://pkg.jenkins-ci.org/debian binary/ > /etc/apt/sources.list.d/jenkins.list'